sangheestyle/bigdiff-code/doc/README.md

 forever start cron.js
 ```

 Done!
-The app will run forever even you close your session.
+The app will run forever, even you close your session.
 If you want to stop all the node programs run by `forever`, you just need to do `forever stopall`.

 ### Services